zixic83/stockPrice/README.md

     - Check price movements of the stocks in the watchlist
     - Add stocks to the watchlist
     - Delete stocks from the watchlist
+    - Long press company logo to be directed to the corresponding Yahoo Finance page
 - Portfolio
     - Add stocks to the stock portfolio
     - Delete stocks from the stock portfolio